termehs/quarto-homepage/publications/aggregated_triads/index.md

 ---
 date: "2018-01-25"
 description: New combinatorial results are given for the global probability distribution of edge multiplicities and its marginal local distributions of loops and edges.
-The number of multigraphs on triads is determined for arbitrary degrees, and aggregated triads are shown to be useful for analyzing regular and almost regular multigraphs.
 subtitle: Ove Frank, Termeh Shafie
 title: "Random Multigraphs and Aggregated Triads with Fixed Degrees"
 image: featured.png
 title-block-style: none
 toc: false
 categories:
-  - multigraphs
+  - multigraph
   - entropy
 ---